Partial hyperbolicity and pseudo-Anosov dynamics: Introduction

 In \cite[Theorem A]{BFFP-3} we got a complete classification of partially hyperbolic diffeomorphisms on Seifert manifolds homotopic to the identity.
 Further results in this class of manifolds were obtained in \cite{BFFP-4} and will be used here.
 Here we treat new isotopy classes:

-\begin{thmintro} Let $f: M \to M$ be a partially hyperbolic diffeomorphism on a Seifert manifold with hyperbolic base, so that $f$ acts as a pseudo-Anosov in the base, then, it is a collapsed Anosov flow. \end{thmintro}
+\begin{thmintro} Let $f: M \to M$ be a partially hyperbolic diffeomorphism on a Seifert manifold with hyperbolic (and orientable) base, so that $f$ acts as a pseudo-Anosov in the base, then, it is a collapsed Anosov flow. \end{thmintro}

-Some results work only assuming that the action in the base has at least one pseudo-Anosov component and these will be stated in \S \ref{ss.seifertgral}.
 We note that the class of diffeomorphisms in this result is non-empty \cite{BGHP}, and indeed some of the results, in particular the fact that center curves are quasigeodesics in their center stable or center unstable leaves was known to be true for some open sets of examples (see\footnote{In \cite[\S 10]{BFP} it is shown that not only small perturbations have this property but all partially hyperbolic diffeomorphisms that can be connected to the examples by a path of partially hyperbolic diffeomorphisms.
 It is unknown if the space of partially hyperbolic diffeomorphisms is connected in this isotopy class.} \cite[\S 5]{BGHP}) but unknown for general partially hyperbolic diffeomorphisms in these isotopy classes.

 As a consequence of these results we see that these partially hyperbolic diffeomorphisms must admit branching foliations (regardless of any a priori orientability assumptions) and we will prove uniqueness results for branching foliations in some settings, cf. \S \ref{s.uniqueness}.
 These results provide a complete classification of partially hyperbolic diffeomorphisms in these isotopy classes.